CoeusMaze/Adaptive-Temporal-Difference-Learning/README.md

 ## Acknowlegement

-The dependency 'multiagent (0.0.1)' used in this repo is a modified version of [Multi-Agent Particle Environment](https://github.com/openai/multiagent-particle-envs/blob/master/README.md#multi-agent-particle-environment)
+The dependency 'multiagent' used in this repo is a modified version of [Multi-Agent Particle Environment](https://github.com/openai/multiagent-particle-envs/blob/master/README.md#multi-agent-particle-environment)